ErniW/Arduino-IMU-and-AHRS-tests/README.md

 ### Notes:
 - *ISM330DHCX is an industrial-grade version of LSM6DSOX with many enhancements.*
 - *ISM330DHCX has built-in tilt direction, double tap, pedometer and free falling detection.*
 - *ISM330DHCX doesn't contain DMP but has Finite State Machine and Machine Learning Core for gesture recognition.
-ST provides iNEMO engine AHRS fusion algorithm but unfortunately it seems they removed it.* **Anyway, advanced features aren't possible to use on Arduino platform so it's not worth buying.**
+ST provides iNEMO engine AHRS fusion algorithm but unfortunately it seems they removed it.* **Anyway, advanced features aren't possible to use on Arduino platform so it's not worth buying in our case.**
 - *Data is less noisy compared to MPU-6050.*
 - *It's compatible with Adafruit LSM6DS library.
 Unfortunately things like pedometer and double tap aren't implemented.
-I made my own implementation.*
+I made my own implementation but it requires basic understanding of bare-metal programming.*

 ## Pololu MinIMU-9 v5 9DOF
 **You can use the adafruit library but the i2c address must be changed to 0x6b `lsm6ds33.begin_I2C(0x6b)` and `lis3mdl.begin_I2C(0x1E)`.**